Adrianites/UnrealAssetBot/README.md

       4. A new tab will open, displaying the version number of Chrome you're using (e.g., 91.0.4472.101).
 Note this version number down.

 ## Step 2: Download ChromeDriver
-      1. Visit the ChromeDriver download page: [ChromeDriver Downloads](https://developer.chrome.com/docs/chromedriver/downloads).
+      1. Visit the ChromeDriver download page.
+(I linked it under step 2)

       2. On this page, you’ll see a list of ChromeDriver versions.
 Select the version that corresponds to your Chrome version.